 In early September of 2019, IJNR plans to bring 10-12 competitively selected professional journalists from around North America to Bristol Bay to learn firsthand about the various natural resource issues playing out in the region.
 This expenses-paid fellowship will explore numerous potential topics, including but not limited to:

 Mining in the Bristol Bay watershed, and its potential economic, ecological and social impacts

 Permitting, public involvement, regulation and legislation

 Indigenous sovereignty, resource management and rural development

 Salmon ecosystems and the interconnected web of species that depend on them

 Climate change and its impacts on the Bristol Bay region

-Land use and ownership, development, conservation easements, and planning
+Land use and ownership, development, and planning

 The Bristol Bay Institute is made possible in part by the Fund for Environmental Journalism (FEJ) a grant-making program of the Society of Environmental Journalists.
 IJNR retains full editorial independence and authority for this work.
 Independent and separate agreements are maintained between SEJ and third party donors to SEJ.
 SEJ credits The William and Flora Hewlett Foundation for underwriting its FEJ initiative to strengthen coverage of Western lands issues.

 IJNR maintains editorial independence and control in all of its programming and decision-making.